iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Polynomials.md

 The original equation is from the Latitude parts of the Helmholtz equation in the sphere.

-And that is the original function that we generate the problem:
+And that is the original spherical harmonics that we generate the problem:

 $$
 \frac{1}{\sin\theta} \partial_\theta[\sin\theta \partial_\theta[\Theta]] +